 Dr. Josh Oltmanns is an assistant professor in the Department of Psychological & Brain Sciences at WashU, where his research examines multimethod personality assessment and the use of AI for improving psychological assessment and health outcome prediction.
 He did his PhD in clinical psychology at the University of Kentucky, his MS in general experimental psychology at Villanova University, and his BA in music business at Indiana University.
 Before academia, he was a Hip-Hop DJ for six years and he enjoys learning about various music subgenres.
 He also enjoys getting outside, traveling, and sports.

-Mary is a first-year graduate student and NSF graduate research fellow in the Social & Personality Psychology program at Washington University in St. Louis.
+Mary is a second-year graduate student and NSF graduate research fellow in the Social & Personality Psychology program at Washington University in St. Louis.
 She received a B.A. in Psychology with a minor in Neuroscience from The University of Alabama and worked as a post-baccalaureate project coordinator at UNC Chapel Hill.
-She completed her honors thesis on the impact of racial discrimination on brain volume and mental health in older Black adults.
 Broadly, Mary is interested in exploring how minoritized individuals find support against stigma and discrimination, and how these behaviors can contribute to a decrease in the prevalence of stress-based disorders.
 In her free time, Mary enjoys live music, trying new restaurants and recipes, and learning new crafts!

 Tongyao (she also goes by Ran) is a graduate student in Clinical Science working with Dr. Josh Oltmanns.
 She is interested in using natural language and ambulatory assessment to study personality pathology, particularly how individuals understand and relate to themselves.
 In her spare time, she enjoys lifting weights and swimming.